 As someone said to me, Twitter is “a huge, massive, endless free flowing conversation with lots of interesting, witty people.”
 What more is there to say?
 If you don’t get it, then you just don’t get it.

 To celebrate the end of the project I have commissioned a limited print run of 500 posters.
 Designed by Wayne Ford, the posters (shown above) are A1 in size (840mm x 594mm) and were printed in England using a lithographic tritone process consisting of a warm grey 4, a book black and a process black on 135gsm Omnia paper stock.
-They are £30 each, including delivery.
-Mine is framed and on my hall wall.
-Hit this little button here and Paypal will make it all nice and smooth.
+They are £15 each inc P&P. Email me at email@example.com to order.

-As if that ain’t enough!
-Here is a 14 minute slideshow of all the portraits that were produced for ‘One Hundred and Forty Characters’ accompanied by a fantastic audio edit of many of those who took part talking about Twitter with wit, thoughtfulness and insight.
-Warning!
-Contains accents.
+Here also is a 14 minute slideshow of all the portraits that were produced for ‘One Hundred and Forty Characters’ accompanied by an audio edit of many of those who took part talking about Twitter with wit, thoughtfulness and insight, as well as a varying range of accents, which is something that you never think about when reading these people’s words.

 And finally, if you’d prefer to just listen to the audio, which is just the straight 14 minutes of human ingenuity and interestingness on one subject all by itself then click here to listen to an Audioboo file while you go about other important tasks.